plasne/openid-connect/implementation.md

     - Application Service Principal - You can give the Application (not Delegated) Microsoft Graph Directory.Read.All rights.
 This will require consent of an Azure AD Global Administrator.

-6. If you are deploying on a Windows-based App Service, you must add WEBSITE_LOAD_USER_PROFILE=1 as per https://github.com/projectkudu/kudu/wiki/Configurable-settings#the-system-cannot-find-the-file-specified-issue-with-x509certificate2.
+5. If you are deploying on a Windows-based App Service, you must add WEBSITE_LOAD_USER_PROFILE=1 as per https://github.com/projectkudu/kudu/wiki/Configurable-settings#the-system-cannot-find-the-file-specified-issue-with-x509certificate2.

-7. If you deployed prior to applying the above configuation, you might need to restart your service; the configuration is only read when the application starts.
+6. If you deployed prior to applying the above configuation, you might need to restart your service; the configuration is only read when the application starts.

 You can test the following (use your URL, this is a sample):

--   https://auth.plasne.com/api/auth/keys - This should show the public certificate for validating the session_token.
+-   https://auth.plasne.com/cas/keys - This should show the public certificate for validating the session_token.
 If this is displayed, the AuthChooser is working and the account has access to the Key Vault.

--   https://auth.plasne.com/api/auth/check-requirements - This should return a 200 if the Microsoft Graph can be queried for all users (requires Directory.Read.All).
+-   https://auth.plasne.com/cas/check-requirements - This should return a 200 if the Microsoft Graph can be queried for all users (requires Directory.Read.All).

 ### API Service

 Follow these steps to configure the API service...

-1. Make sure you configure local environment variables for at least APPCONFIG_RESOURCE_ID and CONFIG_KEYS.
-CONFIG_KEYS for an application named "sample" and a "dev" environment might look like this: "sample:api:dev:\*, sample:common:dev:\*".

-2. If you intend to use AUTH_TYPE=mi, enable Managed Identity for the platform.
+1. If you intend to use AUTH_TYPE=mi, enable Managed Identity for the platform.

-3. Add an access policy to Key Vault for the Managed Identity or Application Service Principal that allows GET of SECRETs.
+2. Add an access policy to Key Vault for the Managed Identity or Application Service Principal that allows GET of SECRETs.
 You can typically search for the identity by the resource name; it should show as APPLICATION.

-4. Add an Access Control Role Assignment (IAM) in the Azure portal on the App Configuration resource for the Managed Identity or Application Service Principal.
-It must be an OWNER because it needs to read the security keys required to access App Configuration.
+3. Add an Access Control Role Assignment (IAM) in the Azure portal on the App Configuration resource for the Managed Identity or Application Service Principal.
+It must have the "App Configuration Data Reader" role.

-5. If you deployed prior to applying the above configuation, you might need to restart your service; the configuration is only read when the application starts.
+4. If you deployed prior to applying the above configuation, you might need to restart your service; the configuration is only read when the application starts.

-You can test the following (use your URL, this is a sample):

--   https://api.plasne.com/api/identity/version - If this is displayed, the AuthChooser is working and the account has access to the Key Vault.

 ### WFE